kiarafbickers/neverpolyester/README.md

 4. Give it a name, set the permissions to `Restricted`, and allow `Write` for the `Model capabilities`.
 Then hit `Create secret key`.
 5. Copy the newly created key and paste it into your `.env.local` as the `OPENAI_API_KEY`.

-### Stripe Setup & First Product & First Coupon (Pro Template Only)
+### Stripe Setup & First Product & First Coupon

 You will only need this part if you intend to use Stripe for payments regarding user-driven listing promotions.
 If you do not set the three Stripe keys, the user will see a "Write us an email to promote your listing" notification instead of a self-signup form.
-It is advisable to perform steps 2-6 in "Test Mode" first before going live.
+It is advisable to perform steps 2-7 in "Test Mode" first before going live.
 The toggle is in the top right menu.

 1. Create a free account at [Stripe](https://stripe.com).
 2. Follow the onboarding flow and set up your account.
+3. Go to https://dashboard.stripe.com/settings/tax and activate automated tax calculations.
+If you don't want to use this feature, go to the file `createStripeCheckoutSession.ts` and remove the line `automatic_tax: { enabled: true },` from `const session = ...`.
-3. Click on `Developers` in the top menu and then on `API keys`.
+4. Next, click on `Developers` in the top menu and then on `API keys`.
 Copy the publishable key as the `NEXT_PUBLIC_STRIPE_PUBLISHABLE_KEY`.
-4. On the same page, copy the Secret Key and add it as the `STRIPE_SECRET_KEY`.
+5. On the same page, copy the Secret Key and add it as the `STRIPE_SECRET_KEY`.
-5. Still in the developer menu, click on `Webhooks` (right next to `API keys`), and create a new endpoint (https://YOURDOMAIN.com/api/payment/stripe-receipt).
+6. Still in the developer menu, click on `Webhooks` (right next to `API keys`), and create a new endpoint (https://YOURDOMAIN.com/api/payment/stripe-receipt).
 (If you want to test it locally, use the Stripe CLI and follow the steps in the Stripe docs).
-6. In the webhook menu for this custom webhook, click on `Signing Secret Reveal` and copy this value as the `STRIPE_WEBHOOK_SECRET`.
+7. In the webhook menu for this custom webhook, click on `Signing Secret Reveal` and copy this value as the `STRIPE_WEBHOOK_SECRET`.

 This was the setup of the Stripe account.
 While you are on stripe.com: